YouTube Sentiment Analysis for 2018 Oscar Nominee Trailers

 My Shiny project is on sentiment analysis on YouTube comments on movie trailers of Oscar Best Picture Nominees in 2018.
 Sentiment Analysis is a commonly used data analytic practice to trace how customers are feeling about certain products by analyzing their choice of words.

-Through the analysis of youtube comments, I could find several intesting correlations between popularity and Oscar nomination.
-In order to analyze comments of the Oscar movie fans in multiple aspects, I conducted multiple data experients including: simple numerical EDA, sentiment analysis, word cloud, and bigrams.
-As I walk you through my project, I will explain more in detail what each observations demonstrated about these movies.
+Through the analysis of Youtube comments, I could find several interesting correlations between popularity and Oscar nomination.
+In order to analyze movie fans' comment, I conducted multiple data experiments that included: simple numerical EDA, sentiment analysis, word cloud, and bigrams.
+As I walk you through my project, I will explain in more detail what each observations demonstrated about these movies.

 Observations & Analyses